idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 So, Father (unchanging God) constantly "emits" the radiance of his being, his intrinsic and beginningless wisdom and the ideas that can be expressed as words, which have always been personified, and his action principle (the Spirit).
 Carrying with Him, the Word/Wisdom/Son expresses specific instructions and carries them out, acting as a sort of directing agent for the direct creative action of the Spirit.

-This is what Genesis teaches, if SAUA, and it also just happens to be what the NT teaches in extreme levels of detail.
+This is what Genesis teaches, if [my Genesis authorship theory is right; Sig-After-Until-Abe (SAUA)], and it also just happens to be what the NT teaches in extreme levels of detail.

 And all of it directly supports that John saw these details and learned authorial avoidance.